eyesight-pgs/notes/codeigniter4.md

 <!-- some html here -->
 ```

+## truncate

+codeigniter4 truncate() function internally uses drop query. but db user should
+not have access to drop query.
+so use raw query to truncate tables: `truncate table table_name`

 ## upgrading codeigniter version to v4

 - Controller file name should start with Capital letter